 History is taught at Crackley Hall from Junior 1 to Junior 6.

-Foundation Stage

-With the Foundation Stage, this area of learning is covered by children's Understanding of the World, People and Communities.
+History is covered within the Foundation Stage, as part of the children's Understanding of the World: Past and Present.

 The aim of teaching this non-core subject is to provide children with the opportunity to experience a 'sense of History', by gaining an understanding of the past.